cjdelisle/cjdns/README_DE.md

 You need to give William Jevons (who is making the INbound connection) the following 4 items:

-1. Your external IPv4
+1. Ihre interne IPv4
-2. The port found in your conf file here:
+2. Die Portnummer in der conf-Datei hier:

     `// Bind to this port.
     "bind": "0.0.0.0:yourportnumberishere",`

 3. Their unique password that you uncommented or created: `"password": "thisisauniquestring_002"`
-4. Your public key: `"publicKey": "thisisauniqueKEY_001.k"`
+4. Ihren public key: `"publicKey": "thisisauniqueKEY_001.k"`
-5. His username: "William Jevons"
+5. Sein Nutzername: "William Jevons"

 His login credentials will look something like this (with your IPv4 and port):